SBanczyk/m3u_copy/README.md

 # m3u_copy
-# This function copies music files
+# This function copies music files from here to there